rymacivorkuy/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 1. What is HTML and what is it used for?
  - HTML is Hypertext Markup Language, which is used to create pages which can link to other pages.
 2. What is the difference between an ID and a class?
-  - And ID is more specific, and should only be used once in a document, whereas a class can be used as a part of many different objects to group them together with identical stylings.
+  - An ID is more specific, and should only be used once in a document, whereas a class can be used as a part of many different objects to group them together with identical stylings.
 3. What does it mean to write "semantic" HTML?
   - It means to write easily readable, efficient, and organized code so that anyone can look at it and find what they need to find.